Financial & Tax Paperwork to Safeguard in Case of a Natural Disaster

 Dozens of smaller events take place every year as well, making it increasingly important for people to prepare ahead of time.
 This includes protecting important financial documents such as tax records.

-IRS Commissioner Chuck Rettig addressed this topic in a May 5 column on the agency’s website as part of National Wildfire Preparedness Month in May and Hurricane Preparedness Week this week.
+IRS Commissioner Chuck Rettig addressed this topic in a May 5, 2022 column on the agency’s website as part of National Wildfire Preparedness Month and Hurricane Preparedness Week.
 The column runs down some of the things you can do to prepare for potential disasters from the aspect of safeguarding your tax and financial records, as well as learning about resources and tax provisions provided by the IRS to help individuals and businesses impacted by a disaster.

 In terms of disaster planning, Rettig recommends the following: